mikechambers/adb-mcp/README.md

 ### Tips

-* When prompting, ask the AI to think about and check its work
+* When prompting, ask the AI to think about and check its work.
+* The more you guide it (i.e. "consider using clipping masks") the better the results
-* The more advanced the models, or the more resources given to the models the better and more creative the AI is
+* The more advanced the model, or the more resources given to the model the better and more creative the AI is.
 * As a general rule, don't make changes in Photoshop while the AI is doing work.
 If you do make changes, make sure to tell the AI about it.
 * You can copy and paste images from Photoshop into the AI to give it more information on what is going on.
-* The AI has issue sizing and positioning text correctly, so giving it guidelines on font sizes to use will help, as well as telling it to align the text relative to the canvas.
+* The AI currently has issue sizing and positioning text correctly, so giving it guidelines on font sizes to use will help, as well as telling it to align the text relative to the canvas.
 * The AI has access to all of the Postscript fonts on the system.
-If you want to specify a font, you must use its Postscript name (you may be able to ask the AI for it)
+If you want to specify a font, you must use its Postscript name (you may be able to ask the AI for it).
 * You can ask the AI for suggestions.
-It comes up with really useful ideas / feedback sometimes
+It comes up with really useful ideas / feedback sometimes.
+* You can ask the AI to list out all of the functionality exposed for Photoshop and it should giev you a list of what it has access to.
+* The AI will learn from its mistakes, but will lose its memory once you start a new chat.
+You can guide it to do things in a different way, and then ask it to start over and it should follow the new approach.

+The AI currently has access to a subset of Photoshop functionality.
+In general, the approach has been to provide lower level tools to give the AI the basics to do more complex stuff.

+By default, the AI cannot access files directly, although if you install the File System MCP server it can access, and load files into Photoshop (open files and embed images).

 ### Troubleshooting

-* If something fails on the AI side, it will usually tell you the issue, and if you click the command / code box, you can see the error.
+* If something fails on the AI side, it will usually tell you the issue.
+If you click the command / code box, you can see the error.
-* First thing to check if there is an issue is to make sure the plugin in Photoshop is connected, and that the node proxy server is running
+* The first thing to check if there is an issue is to make sure the plugin in Photoshop is connected, and that the node proxy server is running.
+* If response times get really slow, check if the AI servers are under load, and that you do not have too much text in the current conversation (restarting a new chat can sometimes help speed up, but you will lose the context).

 ## Development